Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 The change in government policy was to increase the personal allowance so that those affected by the withdrawal of the 10% rate would not lose out.

-In 1999, we campaigned for and obtained the pre-announcement of the Blind Person's Allowance saving recipients of the BPA uncertainty and unnecessary paperwork.
+In 1999, we campaigned for and obtained the pre-announcement of the Blind Person's Allowance saving its recipients uncertainty and unnecessary paperwork.